 Want to build an attention-grabbing bubble butt, blast away fat that’s stored in all the wrong places, spring-clean your diet, turn back the clock on your skin, skyrocket your self-confidence and shatter your insecurities?
 Check out the BetterMe app and set this plan in motion!

 Capillaries refer to the tiny blood vessels responsible for fluid balance management in your body (10).
-If they happen to be damaged, the result may be edema.
+If they happen to be damaged, the result could be edema.
 They might be damaged, for example, by various medications like those for high blood pressure.

 If the capillaries are damaged from these medications or the pressure in the vessels becomes too much, edema occurs (8).
 However, in some cases, capillary damage might result from an existing condition known as leaky capillary syndrome (10).

 Kidney diseases may also cause edema, especially if they cannot remove enough sodium and water.
 In this case, pressure in the blood vessels starts building up, eventually causing water retention (3).
-If edema is caused by kidney disease, you will experience edema swelling signs in your legs and around the eyes (3).
+If edema is caused by kidney disease, you could experience edema swelling signs in your legs and around the eyes (3).

 Liver diseases or liver cirrhosis is also another major contributor to edema in your abdomen.
 Long-term alcohol intake causes what is known as liver cirrhosis.
 Liver cirrhosis ultimately leads to a lack of proteins and congestion in your liver.
 When this happens, the pressure in your blood vessels increases, causing fluid to seep out into your abdomen (3).